This information applies to England and Wales.

 If you have not received an ESA payment, contact DWP.
 Your work coach will not know why a payment has been missed.

-If your circumstances change, you should let DWP know.
+If your circumstances change, let DWP know.
 This can include:

-If you are unsure whether to report a change, speak to your work coach.
+To decide whether to report a change, talk to your work coach.

 Report a change of circumstances (GOV.UK)